 When it comes to choosing the right rug pad for your home, there are several things you should consider.
 Namely, keep the dimensions and thickness of the product in mind.
 Additionally, you should make sure the material your rug is made of won’t clash with your flooring.

 To begin with, you’ll want to measure your carpets.
 If you don’t want to cut the pads yourself, find the ones that are slightly smaller than your rugs.
 There should be about an inch of space all around the pad so the carpet can fully cover it.

 Additionally, the material is as thick as possible while still being comfortable to stand on.
+The thicker the rug pad is the more noise it will absorb.
 Most of the products on my list are up to a quarter of an inch thick, though you can get other, thicker materials.

 Next up, you’ll have to consider the base material of your rug pad, which can be rubber, felt, or a combination of both.
 As you may know, rubber, especially the synthetic kind, may damage your flooring.
 Unless you want streaks on your vinyl flooring, don’t put latex rug pads directly on top.